intel/llm-on-ray/Finetune/README.md

 - First run finetune code and get the pid of a Ray worker process.
 - Run memory_collect_ray.py to generate memory csv results.
 - Run csv_analysis.py to generate comparison result.

+## Fault tolerance
+The parameter `ray_fault_tolerance` is used to set Ray fault tolerance, this can allow training to recover from failures.
+The default value 0 is to disable it, -1 will lead to infinite recovery retries, and n will recover a run at least n times.
+Now, Ray's default checkpoint mechanism can only support ddp training mode.
+So we use HDFS to support fault tolerance of FSDP training mode.
+Please set the parameter `checkpoint_hdfs_path`, and also make sure `JAVA_HOME`, `CLASSPATH`, `ARROW_LIBHDFS_DIR` can be taken from env.

+## Ray debugging
+- You can set parameter `ray_debug_error` to enable Ray post mortem debugging.
+It can help you debug code when an error happens.
+- You can add breakpoint() everywhere in train_func(), then you'll drop into a PDB session to use Ray debugger when this breakpoint is hit.

+Please refer to [Ray Debugger](https://docs.ray.io/en/master/ray-observability/ray-debugging.html) for more details.